Juthikakollati/eco-waste-detector/README.md

-EcoSnap – AI Waste Sorting Assistant
+Eco Waste Detector

+An AI-powered waste classification tool built with Teachable Machine and TensorFlow.js.

-This project uses an AI image classifier to identify waste items and recommend proper disposal methods such as recycling, composting, or landfill.
+The system uses a trained image model to detect waste types such as recyclable, compostable, and hazardous materials.

-Created for the EcoHacks hackathon.
+Goal:
+Help people dispose waste correctly and reduce environmental pollution.